SchistoDan/UKBOL_bioinformatics/README.md

 ## 3. Recovering and validating barcodes with [BeeGees](https://github.com/bge-barcoding/BeeGees)

-Requirements at a glance:
+- Requirements at a glance:
   -

 ## 4. Assemblying and validating mitochondrial genomes with (modified) [skim2mito](https://github.com/SchistoDan/skim2mito/tree/main)

-Requirements at a glance:
+- Requirements at a glance:
   -